 (Produced by Carl Jackson, Gordon Reid & Robert Meadows)

-This gospel-oriented album features Marty Stuart playing fiddle and mandolin, along with Carl Jackson on vocals and multiple instruments, Joe Cook picking mandolin, Vicki Cook playing rhythm guitar and Jim Brock Jr., on bass, with everyone chipping in on some sweet vocal harmonies, notably about half the album is sung a cappella.
+This gospel-oriented album features Marty Stuart playing fiddle and mandolin, along with Carl Jackson on vocals and multiple instruments, Joe Cook picking mandolin, Vicki Cook playing rhythm guitar and Jim Brock Jr., on bass, with everyone chipping in on some sweet vocal harmonies.
+Notably, about half the album is sung a cappella.

-Marty Stuart "Busy Bee Cafe" (Sugar Hill, 1982)
+Marty Stuart "Busy Bee Cafe" (Sugar Hill Records, 1982) (LP)

 (Produced by Marty Stuart)